datacamp/courses-introduction-to-python/chapter1.md

 Something that Filip didn't mention in his videos is that you can add **comments** to your Python scripts.
 Comments are important to make sure that you and others can understand what your code is about.

 To add comments to your Python script, you can use the `#` tag.
 These comments are not run as Python code, so they will not influence your result.
-As an example, take the comment on the right, `# Just testing division`: it is completely ignored during execution.
+As an example, take the comment on the right, `# Just testing division`; it is completely ignored during execution.

 *** =instructions
 Above the `print(7 + 10)`, add the comment `# Addition works too`.